Squid non-functional in transparent mode in 2.3

 Adding the squid user to the proxy group did not work, however changing the squid user's group to 'proxy' and then adding the squid user to the squid group seems to make it happy.
 That might also help smooth the transition with upgraded users anyhow, since the old cache would be owned by proxy:proxy.

-#8 Updated by Amin Z about 3 years ago
+#8 Updated by Amin Z over 3 years ago

 Jim Pingle wrote:

 Looks good now, others on the forum and here have also confirmed it is working now.
 Closing.